NHERI-SimCenter/BRAILS/docs/README.md

 pip3 install -r requirements.txt
 ```

 > Note: A Python 3 installation must be available in your terminal environment.
 The pip command is used on Windows and pip3 on a Mac.
-Iy you do not have admin rights, add a -U before the -r.
+If you do not have admin rights, add a -U before the -r.

 ### 3 Build with Make